CapOfCave/json-parser/README.md

 My take on writing a JSON parser - used as an experiment for [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) .

-Tested with test data provide by https://github.com/nst/JSONTestSuite.
+Tested and approved with test data provide by https://github.com/nst/JSONTestSuite.

-The parser currently passes all test cases for JSONs to accept (and those labeled as indifferent).
-Consequencely, it can parse all JSONs which are valid according to RFC 8259.
-(It does, however, still accept some inputs which are invalid according to RFC 8259)